Council votes to protect property of evicted tenants

 The D.C.
 Council passed a bill July 10 to grant those tenants an extra seven days to figure out what to do with their property.
 The vote was 11 to 2.

-Councilmember Anita Bonds said the new U.S. Marshall policy that spurred the emergency legislation required that landlords change the locks to the living space instead of throwing out the property of former tenants.
+At-Large Councilmember Anita Bonds said the new U.S. Marshall policy that spurred the emergency legislation required that landlords change the locks to the living space instead of throwing out the property of former tenants.
 This raised questions the council had to answer: would tenants have access to the now-stored belongings?
 What were landlords supposed to do with items that were not immediately discarded?

-She said small landlords in particular found an earlier version of the bill, which forced the property owner to keep former tenants’ belongings for 30 days at the landlord’s expense, to be burdensome.
+Small landlords in particular found an earlier version of the bill, which forced the property owner to keep former tenants’ belongings for 30 days at the landlord’s expense, to be burdensome.

-Councilmember Charles Allen, who co-introduced the bill, said he would be voting against the emergency legislation because it doesn’t do enough.
+Ward 6 Councilmember Charles Allen, who co-introduced the bill, said he would be voting against the emergency legislation because it doesn’t do enough.
 The previous 30 day allotment was a start for giving tenants a second chance, he said.
 “There is a role for government to play in safe, clean, accessible storage of their belongings,” Allen said.
 “This responsibility shouldn’t be borne by housing providers but rather by government.”